sudara/melatonin_perfetto/README.md

 ## How to use

+### Add a few pieces of guarded code to your plugin
-1. Put this in PluginProcessor's constructor:
+Put this in PluginProcessor's constructor:

 ```
 #if PERFETTO